sartography/connector-proxy-lambda-demo/integrating.md

 ## Service Tasks and Connector Proxies

-When authoring a BPMN diagram, Service Tasks are used to communicate with external systems.
-An example of this would be making an http get request to find the current weather for a given zipcode or performing an http post to submit results of a running process to another system.
+When authoring a BPMN diagram, `Service Tasks` are used to communicate with external systems.
+By leveraging Service Tasks workflows can make http based api calls, write files to S3, find an employee's manager via the HR system or send a fax.
+The response from the external system is available to your workflow for future handling.

+While a Service Task provides the BPMN diagram author with the means of configuring how and when SpiffArena should communicate with an external system, a `Connector Proxy` is required to perform the actual communication.
+The reasons for this are:

+1. Decouple dependencies required to talk to any system from those required to execute workflows.
+2. Allow for communication with pre-existing sdks that may not be written in Python.
+3. Provide a uniform way for BPMN diagram authors to configure communication to external systems